machanism-org/machai/README.md

    shell:> assembly "Create a spring application for user login by commercetool."
    ```

-4. **Output**:
-   The CLI tool will generate a detailed report with recommended libraries and their corresponding metadata (`bindex.json`), including integration points.

 ## License

 Machai is licensed under the Apache License 2.0.
 You can view the full license text [here](LICENSE).

-## Contributing

-We welcome contributions from the community!

-### How to Contribute:
-1. Fork this repository.
-2. Create a feature branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am "Add some feature"`.
-4. Push to the branch: `git push origin my-new-feature`.
-5. Submit a pull request.

-Feel free to report issues, bugs, or request new features by opening an [issue](https://github.com/machanism/machai/issues).

 ## Contact